dev-ruchi/user-management/readme.md

 # User Management System

-This project is a full-stack application for managing users.
-It consists of two main parts:
+This project is a backend application for managing users.
-1. **Backend**: Built with Go, handling the API, database connection, and user management logic.
+**Backend**: Built with Go, handling the API, database connection, and user management logic.
-2. **Frontend**: A React application with Vite, Axios, Formik, and Tailwind CSS, providing a user interface for interacting with the backend.

 ## Prerequisites